 Practise your ability to interpret and use three-figure bearings with this self-marking exercise.

-This is level 3: back bearings and turning problems.
+This is level 1: converting between compass directions and three figure bearings.
 You can earn a trophy if you get at least 9 correct and you do this activity online.

 Try your best to answer the questions above.
 Type your answers into the boxes provided leaving no spaces.
 As you work through the exercise regularly click the "check" button.
 If you have any wrong answers, do your best to do corrections but if there is anything you don't understand, please ask your teacher for help.

 When you have got all of the questions correct you may want to print out this page and paste it into your exercise book.
 If you keep your work in an ePortfolio you could take a screen shot of your answers and paste that into your Maths file.